tetey7/TaskFlow/backend/README.md

-# ExpenseSplitterApp Backend
+# TaskFlow Backend

 ## Overview
-This is the backend service for the ExpenseSplitterApp, a platform designed to help users split expenses among friends, roommates, or groups.
-The backend is built using Django and FastAPI, providing a robust API for expense tracking and management.
+This is the backend service for the TaskFlow, a platform designed to help users manage their tasks and projects.

 ## Tech Stack
 - **Django**: Web framework for database models and admin interface